 There are additional qualifying conditions other than the ones listed below, and in fact, most states with an MMJ program allow conditions to be added under special circumstances and case-by-case bases.
 Therefore, if you suffer from a condition not stated below, we recommend contacting your state’s Department of Health to see if any exceptions can be made.

-The Most Common Qualifying Conditions for Medical Marijuana in the U.S. (Update for 2020)
+The Most Common Qualifying Conditions for Medical Marijuana in the U.S. (Updated for This Year)

 *[Please note that these are only the most common qualifying conditions for medical marijuana in the U.S. – not all states will include every condition listed below].